- Python 86.3%

 Liveness check (pings Redis + Postgres) |

-All endpoints are unauthenticated.
-Feed names are configured via the admin UI.
+All of the above are unauthenticated.
+Feeds are configured in the admin UI.

 Local development